gbrayut/cloud-examples/k8s-add-root-certificate/README.md

 node-initializer-f9pl4              ...
 Running ... gke-test-cluster-default-pool-82a3bf38-0g5s
 test-private-image-6fcfc4864f-2ctjp ...
 Running ... gke-test-cluster-default-pool-82a3bf38-s1q5
 test-private-image-6fcfc4864f-6fntb ...
 Running ... gke-test-cluster-default-pool-82a3bf38-0g5s

+# If there are any issues, check for errors using:
+kubectl describe pod node-initializer-...

 # Check the container logs to see additional details on initializing nodes
 $ kubectl logs node-initializer-wp58j -c node-initializer